pcraw1027/Fast-Track/README.md

 - Environment variables can be set in `.env` or via your deployment system.
 - Edit `config/database.yml` and `config/secrets.yml` as needed for your environment.
+- **Elasticsearch:**
+  Ensure Elasticsearch is installed and running.
+Configure connection settings in `config/elasticsearch.yml` if needed.
+- **Delayed::Job:**
+  Configure queue settings in `config/initializers/delayed_job_config.rb` or as needed.

 ## Deployment